emb-riscv/specs-markdown/README.md

 Editors:
 * Liviu Ionescu

 Warning: This draft specification is in a preliminary phase and may change at any time.
+For the moment it is more like a wish list than a real specs document.

 ## Table of Contents